ddng-io/manifesto/README.md

 -->

+# Direct Democracy - Next Generation

-# A new way to do politics
+**A new way to do politics.
+Using 21st century solutions for 21st century problems!**

 **Created**: Aug 23, 2020 11:25 AM